Rio Hondo College logo

 This course is designed to develop skills in drawing as used by design professionals in architectural and technical applications.
 Using visualization and deploying basic principles of proportion, composition, and freehand techniques, students prepare technical isometric, oblique, perspective, and orthographic sketches to industry standards.
 Design considerations for various projects involving preliminary design sketches are also introduced.
 This course is open to all students who want to develop drawing skills.
 It is required for all students working towards a degree or certificate in the Architecture and Engineering Design Drafting program.

-ENGL 101 - College Composition and Research (RHC GE 1b and 8a)GE3.5
+ENGL C1000 - Academic Reading and Writing (formerly ENGL 101) (RHC GE 1b and 8a)GE3.5

 Transfers to:UC, CSU

+In this course, students receive instruction in academic reading and writing, including writing processes, effective use of language, analytical thinking, and the foundations of academic research.
 This composition course enables students to generate logical, coherent essays that incorporate sources necessary for academic and professional success.
 Students become proficient in researching, evaluating, and incorporating sources, and in learning critical reading and thinking skills through expository and persuasive reading selections before applying these skills to creating original documented essays.
 The writing workshop component of the course is designed to assist students with improving and refining their writing and language skills: Students complete writing workshop activities that enhance their ability to compose logical, well-supported arguments that exhibit grammatical fluency and correct citation styles.
 Students meet with composition instructors through individual or small group conferences that address students’ specific writing concerns.
-This course is designed for students who wish to fulfill the General Education requirement for Written Communication.

 RHC GE 7b - HumanitiesGE3.0†